List of Dan Dare stories: The original Eagle stories

-The original Eagle's run then came to an end when it was merged with Lion comic.
+The original Eagles run then came to an end when it was merged with Lion comic.
 Abridged reprints continued in black and white in Lion.

 2000AD

 Between 1977 and 1981 the Dan Dare character was revived to appear in the new 2000AD comic.
 For the first 45 progs (issues) of the comic, "Dan Dare" was considered to be the "lead" strip, and hence held the coveted centre-spread position, thus allowing the first two pages of the strip to be printed in colour.
 From prog 46 to prog 58, Dare was moved to the front cover, a move that not only allowed the fan favourite Judge Dredd to take the centre spread, but which also meant that by dispensing with the traditional single-image cover, the comic could effectively have an extra page of content.